nateh23/startup/notes.md

 ## Service
 next time... pick an api that just naturally uses HTTPS instead of only http... it will make your life so much easier bro but hey now i know how proxy servers work idk if theres a downside to them but hey we'll see

+## Database
+This was honestly super easy, I guess the biggest thing is write your code to be prepaed to accept database usage later on?
+Like this would've been a lot harder if I had poorly set it up starting out.